syncfusion-content/uwp-docs/uwp/DateTimePicker/Customization.md

 ### TwelveHourItemTemplate

-The TwelveHourItemTemplate property is used to define the DateTimeItem template of twelve hour part in the SfDateTimeCombo control.
+The TwelveHourItemTemplate property is used to define the DateTimeItem template of the twelve-hour part in the SfDateTimeCombo control.

 ![Customization_img15](Customization_images/Customization_img15.png)

 ### TwentyFourHourItemTemplate

-The TwentyFourHourItemTemplate property is used to define the DateTimeItem template of twenty-four hour part in the SfDateTimeCombo control.
+The TwentyFourHourItemTemplate property is used to define the DateTimeItem template of the twenty-four-hour part in the SfDateTimeCombo control.

 ![Customization_img16](Customization_images/Customization_img16.png)